labordynamicsinstitute/replicability-training/jira-workflow-training.md

 For pre-publication verification, we use a Jira-based workflow similar to the post-publication processes described in the [Wiki](https://github.com/labordynamicsinstitute/replicability-training/wiki).

-**Pre-publication verification is a priority and should be completed within a week of being assigned.**
+> **Pre-publication verification is a priority and should be completed within a week of being assigned.**
 - Typically these replications involve interacting with [openICPSR repositories](openICPSR_training.md) where code and data are stored.
 - In addition to the information you will fill out in Jira, there is also a separate Data Citation Report (more on that below)

 ## Scope
 Your supervisor will assign you to this workflow.
 This workflow covers code and data, even when data may not be accessible.
 Supervisor, see [other document](jira-supervisor-notes.md) for details.

-This workflow **DOES NOT** cover assessment of data citations.
+- This workflow **DOES NOT** cover assessment of data citations.
 This is covered by a different training.
+- This workflow **DOES NOT** cover simple metadata assessment of openICPSR deposits, for instance for AEA Papers and Proceedings deposits.
+See [Instructions PandP Checks](Instructions-PandP-Checks.md).

 ## Overview